takluyver/pynsist/doc/cfgfile.rst

 .. describe:: extra_preamble (optional)

-   Any extra Python commands to be run before your code is launched, for example to set environment variables needed by pygtk.
+   Path to a file containing extra Python commands to be run before your code is launched, for example  to set environment variables needed by pygtk.
 This is only valid if you use ``entry_point`` to specify how to launch your application.

+   If you use the Python API, this parameter can also be passed as a file-like object, such as :class:`io.StringIO`.

 .. _shortcut_config: